BrandonTsai/cloud-native-cookbook/4_Observability/draft/Table of Content.md

 ## Chapter 12: Conclution

+- How to balance the cost of Observability?
 - Future of OpenTelemetry and Observability
   - Trends and Innovations in Observability Space
   - Ongoing Developments and Community Contributions to OpenTelemetry